luantruong/promised-mongo/README.md

 ## Replication Sets

-Promised-mongo can also connect to a mongo replication set by providing a connection string with multiple hosts
+promised-mongodb can also connect to a mongo replication set by providing a connection string with multiple hosts

 ``` js
 var db = pmongo('rs-1.com,rs-2.com,rs-3.com/mydb?slaveOk=true', ['mycollection']);